sparrow-cloud/manual_stag/Writerside/topics/Subscription-List.md

 <img src="payment01.png" alt="Alt text" width="450"/>

-6. Follow the instructions on StepPay to complete the payment.
+6. Follow the instructions on the StepPay to complete the payment.
 7. Now the purchase completes.